-Howes: Michigan preparing new development push to aide Flint
+Howes: MI preparing new development push to help Flint

 Michigan’s obligation to repair its damage to Flint isn’t contained to financing lead pipe replacements and tracking the public health impacts of tainted water.

 Not even close.
 The state’s second largest minority-majority city, whacked by a crisis directly impacting property values and the willingness of jobs-creating businesses to invest in the city, desperately needs help with an economic redevelopment strategy that produces results.

 Even as Gov. Rick Snyder pushes the Legislature to approve up to $195 million for Flint, the state is preparing an economic development push that aims to deliver, among other things, new economic infrastructure to encourage investment and a brand-name grocery chain to the city’s north end.

 “You’ve got the best economic development people not just in the state but in the country involved in that process,” the governor told The Detroit News on Monday, pointedly naming Michigan Economic Development Corp.
 CEO Steve Arwood and his predecessor, Mike Finney.
 “We’re still ramping up.
 These are actions in process.”

 Those include three MEDC staffers on the ground in Flint to offer local business owners access to business retention programs; outreach to business owners to ensure they have access to clean water; efforts to determine how and whether Flint’s Big Three institutions of University of Michigan-Flint, Kettering University and Mott Community College, may aid in formation of startup companies.

 “We’re starting to have discussions with the right partners ... to build the core constituencies up,” the governor continued.
 “It’s about how we can work better together and how we look at economic development.”